michaeld74/mybots/README.md

 ![Example of one of the 10 simulations run.
 Population Size:10, Generations:500, Distance From Origin: Units*10](Cover.png)

 The Project in this repository expands upon the guidance found in the ludobots reddit course (https://www.reddit.com/r/ludobots/wiki/installation/).
 This also utilizes pyrosim (Python Robot Simulation) to produce the simulations.
 This specific version uses bodies, sensors, motors, and synapses to design random bodies in a 3D space.
-The code builds off of a previous assignemtn to build a snake and literally branches off from this body to construct a random creature in the morphospace.
+The code builds off of a previous assignment to build a snake and literally branches off from this body to construct a random creature in the morphospace.
 As the body branches off it is optimized to move as far away from the origin as possible.
 What I felt made my project unique was instead of branching off the original snake, I revamped the build to add segments of the body two cubes at a time in the stair formation with added limbs branching off in other directions to identify how it would try to move in an optimal way.

 # Requirements